ThomasLengeling/devart-template/project_posts/2014-02-25-Processing-meets-Custom-Search-API.md

-Google Custom Search lets you search the web programmatically via HTTP and giving a JSON output.
+Google Custom Search API lets you search the web programmatically via HTTP request.
+Once making a request is possible to obtain the information in a JSON format.

-We are going to use processing and some external java libraries to achieve our goal of mining custom images.
+We are going to use processing and some external java libraries to achieve our goal of mining custom images from the web.
 Java provides a set of libraries that lets you connect via HTTP protocol fairly easy.

 We start making a simple processing sketch.